kminartz/kminartz.github.io/_pages/about.md

   <dt>Dec 2, 2022</dt>
   <dd>

-  I traveled to New Orleans to present [our paper](https://arxiv.org/abs/2210.01123) at the NeurIPS AI4Science workshop.
+  I traveled to New Orleans to present <a href="https://arxiv.org/abs/2210.01123">our paper</a> at the NeurIPS AI4Science workshop.

   </dd>

   <dt>Nov 28, 2022</dt>
   <dd>

-  My [master thesis](https://research.tue.nl/files/199809745/Minartz_K.pdf) was awarded the [best MSc. thesis in Computer Science](https://www.tue.nl/en/news-and-events/news-overview/09-11-2022-koen-minartz-wins-first-prize-for-computer-science-in-khmw-young-talent-awards) of the Netherlands by KHMW!
+  My <a href="https://research.tue.nl/files/199809745/Minartz_K.pdf" master thesis</a> was awarded the <a href="https://www.tue.nl/en/news-and-events/news-overview/09-11-2022-koen-minartz-wins-first-prize-for-computer-science-in-khmw-young-talent-awards">best MSc. thesis in Computer Science</a> of the Netherlands by KHMW!

   </dd>

   <dt>Sep 30, 2022</dt>
   <dd>

-  My [master thesis](https://research.tue.nl/files/199809745/Minartz_K.pdf) received the [best MSc. thesis award](https://www.tue.nl/en/news-and-events/news-overview/26-09-2022-liveblog-momentum-2022#:~:text=Friday%20September%2030th%2C%202PM%2C%20the%20Master%20Award%20goes%20to....) of Eindhoven University of Technology!
+  My <a href="https://research.tue.nl/files/199809745/Minartz_K.pdf"> master thesis</a> received the [best MSc. thesis award](https://www.tue.nl/en/news-and-events/news-overview/26-09-2022-liveblog-momentum-2022#:~:text=Friday%20September%2030th%2C%202PM%2C%20the%20Master%20Award%20goes%20to....) of Eindhoven University of Technology!

   </dd>